Hyperboid/kristal-mnl/README.md

 # Contributing Guidelines

+1. Do not use generative AI (eg. LLMs, diffusion) for your contributions.
 1. Don't use assets you don't have permission for
     - Don't use official Nintendo assets (unless you can *somehow* get a license, which I doubt)
 2. Stay in the scope of recreating Mario & Luigi gameplay.